Equity finance: It’s place in funding property developments

-- His experience with similar projects
+- Their experience with similar projects

-- His connections with other potential investors
+- Their connections with other potential investors

-- His community profile
+- Their community profile

-- His personality and compatibility.
+- Their personality and compatibility.

 Getting introduced to an investor through a referral source will increase your chances of getting funding.
 All developers should have a reliable and trustworthy referral network.